bkesterbyld/caring-amaranth/src/pages/index.md

       starter capital.
 We focus on product-driven companies that can achieve amazing CAC (customer acquisition cost) in markets that have strong network- or bottoms-up adoption effects.
-And we're not focused on unicorns, we don't think all companies need to be venture scale.
-Often, smaller capital efficient companies end up rewarding early teams with better outcomes than a long venture-capital backed run.
+And we're not focused on unicorns, not all companies need to be venture scale.
+Often, smaller capital efficient companies end up rewarding founders and employees with better outcomes than a long venture-capital backed run.
     actions: []
     actions_position: bottom